AmanKumarVerma2496/Database-Project/README.md

-# Database-Project
+# DataBase-Project
-Hospital Management System based on Mysql Application used by sql language for fetching and play with DataBase.
+Hospital Management System Project based on Mysql Application used by sql language for fetching and play with DataBase.